Florida Barge Canal

 The Florida Barge Canal: Water, Progress, and a Slow Death

-“this canal is a bad decision but I have committed myself to it and must go ahead.” -Senator Duncan Fletcher
+“this canal is a bad decision but I have committed myself to it and must go ahead.” -Senator Claude Pepper

-Since the earliest Spanish explorers hacked trails through palmetto brush, various colonial administrators and imperial governors dreamt of safe passage between the Atlantic and gulf coast of Florida.
-In 1935, progressive politics and New Deal era funding initiated the long awaited trans-Florida canal.
-Although railway lines ran throughout Florida, a canal would add to the existing infrastructure and modernize the swampy landscape, bringing industry to the burgeoning towns in central Florida.
-The right of way necessary for the canal route required clearing and flooding thousands of acres and even the displacement of an entire town, called Santos.
-The townspeople, black share-croppers descended from freed slaves, were coaxed into selling their land to the state for pennies on the dollar.
+Since the earliest Spanish explorers hacked trails through palmetto brush, various colonial administrators and imperial governors dreamt of safe passage between the Atlantic Ocean and the gulf of Mexico.
+In 1935, progressive politics and New Deal era–funding initiated the long awaited Trans-Florida Canal.
+Although railway lines ran throughout Florida, a canal would add to the existing infrastructure and modernize the dense and swampy landscape in an effort to bring industry to the burgeoning towns in central Florida.
+The canal route determined by the Army Corps of Engineers required thousands of acres of land be cleared and flooded.
+This massive work effort displaced entire towns, most notably the freedman town of Santos.
+The townspeople, black share-croppers descended from emancipated slaves, were coaxed into selling their land to the state for pennies on the dollar along with jobs helping to clear the land.

-Throughout the canal’s history, both promoters and dissenters used the ideas of, progress, sustainability, and local interests to champion their cause.
+Throughout the canal’s history, both promoters and dissenters used the ideas of progress, sustainability, and local interests to champion their cause.
 After only a year of rapid construction, one-third of the canal route was completed.
 Afterwards came years of protests, underfunding, and congressional acts which brought the canal to an ambiguous slowdown.
-In 1971, President Richard Nixon cancelled the project, which marked the success of environmentalist who alerted Floridians to the risk of salinization of Florida’s the aquifer, the backbone of the state’s economy.
+In 1971, President Richard Nixon cancelled the project, which marked the success of environmentalists who alerted Floridians to the threat of salinization to the state’s aquifer, the backbone of the its economy.

-Environmental issues and sustainability efforts are often characterized by two distinctive and opposite arguments; building or not building.
-However, the infrastructure sites left by the canal project have developed their own eco-systems and environments, and conservationists and environmentalist at odds over which environment deserves to stay.
-Attempts to demolish the sites and bring pre-canal landscapes back have people facing tough questions; Which landscape is original, more important, and what’s the right thing to do?
+Environmental issues and sustainability efforts are often characterized by two opposing arguments: building or not building, preserving or destroying.
+Attempts to demolish the sites to bring pre-canal landscapes back have people facing tough questions.
+Which landscape is original, more important, and what’s the right thing to do?
+The photographs in this project explore what happen when political agendas sideline communities, leaving social and environmental questions unanswered almost a century later.